 Located about 10 minutes out of town and reachable by bus, the Savaiian Hotel offers excellent value for money.
 Though the beach is not great for swimming on this side of the island, the hotel features a swimming pool, a huge garden and kayaks if you really feel the need.
-A delicious buffet style breakfast is included in the price of accommodation, with the restaurant also serving excellent lunch and dinner (huge portions).
+A delicious buffet-style breakfast is included in the price of accommodation, with the restaurant also serving excellent lunch and dinner (huge portions).
 The main dining area also has a Lava Spot internet hotspot and a TV/bar.

 Accommodations: choose from enclosed ensuite fales starting at just T80 (some even with air conditioning) or if you’re on a budget, opt for the simple private rooms in the back.
 For just T50, these feature comfortable beds, a ceiling fan and shared facilities (cold shower).

 If it wasn’t for my yearning for a few more nights in a simple beach fale, I would have stayed here for the entire week.
-The staff were friendly and the price was hard to beat.
+The staff was friendly and the price was hard to beat.

 Jet Over Hotel

 The Jet Over Hotel is in the ‘heart’ of Salelologa.
 You’ll be picked up for free from the ferry terminal and the hotel operates a car rental agency offering excellent prices (economy cars start as low as T105).
-You can choose from air conditioned en suite rooms to budget rooms with shared facilities.
+You can choose from air-conditioned en suite rooms to budget rooms with shared facilities.

 After Manase, Lano Beach is the prettiest beach in Savaii.
 The narrow sliver of white sand is home to a few simple and ‘classic’ Samoan beach fales that should cost no more than T60 per person per night.
 The best beach fales over here are at Joelan Beach Fales.

-Manase is the most popular beach in Savaii and a semi large village where you can find an ATM, restaurant, dive center and plenty of accommodations.
-I spent 6 nights in manase while exploring the north coast of Savaii, scuba diving and doing a whole lot of nothing.
+Manase is the most popular beach in Savaii and a semi-large village where you can find an ATM, restaurant, dive center and plenty of accommodations.
+I spent 6 nights in Manase while exploring the north coast of Savaii, scuba diving and doing a whole lot of nothing.

 Regina’s Beach Fales